data-aleks/henley_passport_index_tidy_tuesday_09_09_09/README.md

 ## Project Objective
 To keep practicing data analytics, dashboard creation pandas and power bi.
 I will attempt to answer questions stated in this challenge with all the tools available to me.

 In order to answer some of the stated questions i will need to utilise openly available dataset.
-In particular questions relating to Covid-19, political instability and economic crisis impact.
+In particular questions relating to Covid-19 ( for this purpose we will use [Oxford Covid-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-dataset/tree/main)), political instability( for this we will use [Worldwide Governance Indicators](https://www.worldbank.org/en/publication/worldwide-governance-indicators)) and economic crisis impact (For this we will utilise [[World Bank Group - GDP growth (annual %)](https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG)]).

 ## Step 2.
 Exploring Dataset
 1. df_country_list